pygrum/siphon/README.md

 is found by querying threat intelligence APIs.
 You can view the most recent samples, sorted by time, and download them from their source.

+## Support

+Siphon is designed with only Unix host support in mind, however, it is possible to set it up on Windows using Git Bash, WSL or similar applications.

 ## Installation

-You can either download Siphon from the [releases](https://github.com/pygrum/siphon/releases/latest) page, or run the application in a Docker container
+You can download Siphon source code from the [releases](https://github.com/pygrum/siphon/releases/latest) page, or clone it from this URL.

-### Using docker
-#### Dependencies
-- Docker
-- Make

-1. Clone the repository: `git clone https://github.com/pygrum/siphon`
-2. Enter the cloned repository and run `make build run`
+Then, after entering the containing folder, run `bash scripts/install.sh`.

-## Supported Integrations
+### Supported Integrations

 | Name          | Setup instructions                                                                                                                                                             |
 |---------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|